-A. Prohibited Conduct

-- 1. An employee shall not unlawfully manufacture, distribute, dispense, possess or use alcohol and/or controlled substances in the workplace, while on duty, or subject to duty, including during breaks and meal periods. - 2.
+- A. Prohibited Conduct - 1.
+An employee shall not unlawfully manufacture, distribute, dispense, possess or use alcohol and/or controlled substances in the workplace, while on duty, on UPO

+- property, or subject to duty, including during breaks and meal periods. - 2.
 An employee must not report to work, be subject to duty, or remain on duty while his/her ability to perform his/her duties and responsibilities is impaired due to the use of alcohol and/or controlled substances. - 3.
 An employee shall not get a positive alcohol/drug test while on duty. - 4.
 An employee shall not have their ability to work impaired as a result of either the on duty or off duty use of alcohol and/or controlled substances. - 5.
 An employee must not report for duty or remain on duty when using any controlled substance unless used pursuant to the instructions of an authorized medical practitioner and the medical practitioner has advised the employee that the substance will not impair his/her ability to safely perform his/her duties and responsibilities. - 6.
 An employee serving in a driver position shall not consume any alcohol within four hours prior to reporting for duty. - 7.
 An employee serving in a driver position shall not consume any unauthorized controlled substance. - 8.
 An employee may not bring or store any open container of alcoholic beverage on any UPO property or worksite. - 9.
 An employee must not refuse to submit to an alcohol and/or drug test as requested under this Policy. - 10.
 An employee must not alter or adulterate his/her specimen during the testing process.
 Such actions are deemed equivalent to refusing to submit to the testing and will result in termination of employment with UPO.

-11. An employee shall not use alcohol or illegal drugs for eight hours following an accident or incident, or until he/she undergoes a post-accident or post-incident alcohol/drug test.
+Refusing to submit will result in termination of employment with UPO. - 11.
+An employee shall not use alcohol or illegal drugs for eight hours following an accident or incident, or until he/she undergoes a post-accident or post-incident alcohol/drug test.
+Failing a post-accident or post-incident alcohol/drug test, or refusing to submit, will result in termination of employment with UPO.